 Hookworms thrive in hot, humid conditions.
 They feast directly on dogs’ blood, and can severely weaken infected animals.
 Like roundworms, hookworms can be transmitted through the placenta during gestation, or after birth, through mother’s milk.
 They can even burrow directly through the skin of the paws.
 Your family veterinarian can detect the eggs of these parasites in your dog’s stool.

 Whipworms lay fewer eggs than other worms, making detection more difficult.
 But once in the soil, eggs remain ineffective for up to five years.
 They can cause acute, chronic or intermittent diarrhea in dogs.

 Within just three short weeks, a single flea can infest your dog with more than 1,000 blood-sucking descendants.
-While uncomfortable for your dog (and your unprotected ankles) fleas can also cause problems such as anemia, allergic reactions and infections.
+While uncomfortable for your dog (and your unprotected ankles), fleas can also cause anemia, allergic reactions and infections.
 Fleas can also transmit tapeworms.

 Hot spots are inflamed patches of skin that may weep pus and exude a foul odor.
 These problem areas may be related to allergies, mites, parasites, poor grooming, etc. Topical steroids or antibiotics may be required to address this painful condition.

 Dogs are scavengers with a well-developed ability to throw up.
 This helps prevent poisoning or ingestion of indigestible substances.
 If vomiting occurs more often than once a day, or for several days, seek a veterinarian’s help.
 Other signs of trouble include abdominal bloating, frequent dry heaving, bright red blood (or a substance resembling coffee grounds) in the vomit, and vomiting that occurs even when your dog has not eaten for several hours.